tenzytaec26/Reaction-Timer/README.md

-#Reaction Timer
+Reaction Timer

-####This report documents the design, simulation and testing of a simple programmable light display using a state machine.
+This report documents the design, simulation and testing of a simple programmable light display using a state machine.
 The programmable light system follows a predefined instruction set and operates using a read-only memory(ROM) component that stores a sequence of commands.
 This system consists of two primary VHDL files:
 * Lights.vhd: implements the state machine that controls the execution of instructions
 * Lightrom.vhd: defines the read-only memory that controls the execution of instructions.>

-##📜 Description
+📜 Description
-####1.
-Designing LightsRom and Lights For the Lights Display>
-The goal of this section of the project is to use VHDL to design a simple read-only memory(ROM) that holds a program and a state machine that executes stored instructions.
+1. Designing LightsRom and Lights For the Lights Display> The goal of this section of the project is to use VHDL to design a simple read-only memory(ROM) that holds a program and a state machine that executes stored instructions.

-#####a.
+a.
 VHDL Design:
 The lights display consists of a state machine that can execute eight different instructions over a 16-line instruction program.
 The main components include:
 1. Program Counter: keeps track of the current instruction.